Guilouz/Marlin-SuperRacer-MKS-Nano-V3/README.md

   - In Configuration.h : `#define SERIAL_PORT_2 0`
   - In Configuration_adv.h : `#define E0_AUTO_FAN_PIN P2_04`

-- If you want to use `SD CARD` port :
+- If you want to use `microSD` port :
   - In Configuration_adv.h : `//#define USB_FLASH_DRIVE_SUPPORT`

 - If you want to use `USB` port :